ibm-cloud-docs/containers/cs_cli_reference.md

 ### ibmcloud ks worker-reboot [-f] [--hard] --cluster CLUSTER --worker WORKER [WORKER] [-s]
 {: #cs_worker_reboot}

 Reboot a worker node in a cluster.
 During the reboot, the state of your worker node does not change.
+For example, you might use a reboot if the worker node status in IBM Cloud infrastructure (SoftLayer) is `Powered Off` and you need to turn on the worker node.

 **Attention:** Rebooting a worker node can cause data corruption on the worker node.
 Use this command with caution and when you know that a reboot can help recover your worker node.
 In all other cases, [reload your worker node](#cs_worker_reload) instead.